Jamesbarford/holyc-lang/README.md

 folding and some dead code elimination occurs.
 But broadly it should be easy to see how the assembly maps to the source code.
 It works by creating an AST, lowering to an SSA based IR and emitting x86_64/AArch64 assembly code as text which is fed into gcc to assemble.
+Alternatively a JIT can be invoked which maps machine code to executable memory and then runs it, this is done with a builtin assembler.
 Floating point arithmetic is supported as are most of the major language features.
 There is experimental support for transpiling HolyC to C, which is in varying states of broken and not properly supported.

 ## Example
 Below is a snippet of code showing some of the features supported by this holyc